Accounts & Eligibility - Alumni

 StudentAlumIdentiKey, Buff PortalCU Boulder email storage reduced to 50GBMicrosoft 365 Online, Microsoft OneDrive, Microsoft 365 desktop apps, Google Workspace, Google Drive, VPN service

-Once you graduate from the university, you'll have approximately 90 days to review your Google and Microsoft files and complete the following steps.
+Once your degree or certificate posts to your transcript, you'll have three months to review your Google and Microsoft files and complete the following steps.

 Move important files to personal storage